soniah/blog/content/posts/2011-08-30-ruby-blocks-and-procs.md

 # Closures

 Blocks are closures ie they store or carry the value local variables from the the original scope into a different scope.
-They&#8217;re another way of reusing the same logic with slightly different values.
+They're another way of reusing the same logic with slightly different values.
 For example:

 <pre>&gt; def build_header( level )
 &gt;   return lambda { |text| "&lt;#{level}&gt;#{text}&lt;/#{level}&gt;" }